 Cornwall Care said Athelstan House in Bodmin was unsustainable with so few residents in a 40-bedroom home.

 Chief executive Douglas Webb said: "It's been an incredibly difficult decision to make."

-Residents and relatives have four weeks to find alternative accommodation and were told at a meeting earlier.'Absolutely distraught'
+Residents and relatives have four weeks to find alternative accommodation and were told at a meeting earlier.

 The son of one resident told BBC Radio Cornwall his mother had been "pretty comfortable" at Athelstan House.

 "The residents there know each other, talk to each other, one resident was absolutely distraught.